You Should Have Left (novella): Plot

-December 2: An unnamed narrator rents a house through Airbnb for himself, his wife, and his daughter to stay in on vacation.
-He also spends that time writing the sequel for his screenplay.
-Susanna disapproves of his screenplay, this starts several fights between them.
+December 2: An unnamed narrator rents a house through Airbnb to stay in on vacation with his wife, Susanna, and daughter, Esther.
+He also spends that time writing the sequel for his screenplay, which Susanna disapproves of.
+This starts fights between them.

-December 3: The narrator begins to experience abnormalities in the house.
+December 3: The narrator experiences abnormalities in the house.
 He gets lost while looking for the bedroom.
 He blames it on him still getting used to the house's layout and starts creating the plot for his screenplay.

-December 4: The narrator recalls a strange nightmare.
+December 4: The narrator recalls a nightmare.
 It involves a woman with narrow eyes close to the root of her nose and yellow teeth.
-He was trapped by fear of her and could not move until the woman stepped away from him, allowing him to wake up.
-The narrator later realizes the woman was from a photo in the laundry room.
+He was trapped by fear of her and could not move until she stepped away from him, allowing him to wake up.
+He later realizes the woman was from a photo in the laundry room.
 Needing groceries, he drives to the local town, nearly having an accident at every turn.
 In the store, the clerk does not speak much and struggles to retrieve every item on the shopping list.
-Before the narrator leaves, the clerk gives him a transparent plastic triangle ruler and criptically tells him to try the right angle.
+Before the narrator leaves, the clerk gives him a plastic triangle ruler and tells him to try the right angle.
 The narrator returns to the house and transcribes this interaction into his screenplay.
-He notices halfway through that he has no reflection and is even able to see items directly behind him.
+He notices halfway through that he has no reflection and even sees items directly behind him.
 The phenomenon is dismissed as his imagination.
-The narrator checks for the photo in the laundry room but does not find one, nor he finds evidence that a nail had been in the wall.
+The narrator checks for the photo in the laundry room but does not find one, nor does he find evidence that a nail had been in the wall.